-Our students, ages six through fourteen, are divided into three multi-age classes based on levels of neurological development.
+Our students, ages five through twelve, are divided between a kindergarten and three multi-age classes based on levels of neurological development.
 The curriculum is constructed to match the different ages.
 Piaget was correct when he stated that children are not simply little adults.
 They actually perceive the world in different ways at different ages.

-Munchkins are those students ages eight to eleven.
+Munchkins are those students ages eight to ten.
 The curriculum supports their need to increase their proficiency with words and numbers.
 Mathematics is anchored on mastery of flash card facts and continues into the theories of fraction and decimal numbers.
-Reading, writing, and a good dose of grammar, solidify their literacy.
-Science, geography and history are approached in an integrated manner. ****
+Reading, writing, and a good dose of grammar help solidify their literacy foundation.
+Science, geography, and history are approached in an integrated manner.

-Our oldest students are the Bigs, age ten through fourteen.
+The Bigs are aged ten through fourteen.
 Their rigorous curriculum prepares them for higher education.
-Seminar lecture-discussion sessions on history and world religions; worksheets, created in house, present chemistry and physics; study of three languages, Latin, Greek, and Chinese; Algebra, geometry and a touch of trig, create a confidence and proficiency for advanced education.
+Seminar lecture-discussion sessions on history and world religions; interactive worksheets created in-house, lectures on chemistry and physics; study of three languages, Latin, Greek, and Chinese; mathematics including Algebra create a confidence and proficiency for advanced education.
 Poetry, a Shakespeare play, singing, art, yoga add breadth to the curriculum.

 Our curriculum and community assist young scholar-citizens to better know themselves, interact in harmony with others, and become ever more grounded in successful strategies for future academic achievement and joy of life.